-Try doing a few deep cleansing breaths prior to starting.
-Breathe in deeply through the noise and slowly blow out through gently pursed lips.
-You can even make a gentle “oooh” sound as you breathe out.
+Try doing a few deep diaphragmatic breaths prior to starting.
+Breathe in deeply through the noise, imagining that you are inflating the belly like a balloon and slowly blow out through gently pursed lips.
+You can even make a gentle “ooh” sound as you breathe out.
 Feel the ZEN!

-Now you’re ready to safely do your daily Parkinson’s voice practice!
+Now you’re ready to safely do your daily Parkinson’s voice exercises!